Baek A-yeon

 Baek A-yeon (born March 11, 1993) is a South Korean singer and songwriter signed under Eden Entertainment.
-She is best known as the second runner-up contestant of K-pop Star.
+She is best known as the second runner-up contestant in season 1 of K-pop Star.
 As a soloist, she has released a total of five extended plays and a total of ten singles, after her contract with JYP Entertainment expired in 2019, she subsequently joined EDEN Entertainment.

 Early life and education

 Baek was born on March 11, 1993, in Seongnam, South Korea.
 During her fifth year of elementary school she underwent treatment for cancer.
 She is currently studying at the Department of Practical Music at Howon University.